beling/book-pl/src/ch03-05-control-flow.md

 The symbol `^C` represents where you pressed <span class="keystroke">ctrl-c
 </span>.
 You may or may not see the word `again!` printed after the `^C`,
-depending on where the code was in the loop when it received the halt signal.
+depending on where the code was in the loop when it received the interrupt signal.

 Fortunately, Rust provides another, more reliable way to break out of a loop.
 You can place the `break` keyword within the loop to tell the program when to